Our Doctors are all highly qualified and experienced to meet your needs. Some Doctors have special interests in certain

 This clinic aims to help and advise you about contraception and sexual health.

 The clinic runs every Tuesday afternoon from 3.00pm – 6.00pm and one Saturday a month from 8.30am - 12.45pm (check the homepage for the date) at our Branch Surgery LRS@Ridgeway Court.

 To book please phone 01525 858912 or ask at either reception.

-The doctors and nurses are happy to check your blood pressure, urine and weight as well as giving advice about diet, relaxation, mental health, exercise, smoking, alcohol and drug use.
+The nurses and Healthcare Assistants are happy to check your blood pressure, urine and weight as well as giving advice about diet, relaxation, mental health, exercise, smoking, alcohol and drug use.
 Blood tests can be arranged as advised by your GP.

 Patients over 45 years of age are recommended to have their blood pressure measured every 5 years – we may periodically invite these patients to come to have this done or patients can book an appointment with our nursing team.